wissehes/Crackheadbot/README.md

 - [x] Welome and leave messages
 - [x] Custom welcome messages
 - [x] Fun little commands such as text-to-speech, weirdify and emojify
-- [x] TTS queue: when playing text-to-speech you can queue them.
 - [x] Levels and role rewards
 - [x] Settings for welcome messages, levels and more coming soon